 The latest version of the EP was formally ‘made’ on 17 January 2023, using the bespoke variation mechanism, set out in The Scheme.

-You can read the full documentation for The Plan and The Scheme
+You can read the full documentation on Enhanced Partnership Plan and Scheme